 - 1. Teachers should notify parents of unsatisfactory progress throughout the marking period. - 2.
-At the midpoint of each marking period, all teachers will provide written notice to the parent concerning student progress including attendance. - 3.
+Teachers will grade, post, and return student work within three weeks of the due date, barring unusual circumstances and include written feedback when possible and appropriate. - 3.
 Report cards are issued to parents at the conclusion of each marking period. - 4.
 Final report cards for high school students will be mailed to parents at the end of each school year.